 46. Interview your grandparents or kids and save the video.
 What have they learned?
 What are they grateful for?
 What’s their best, worst and silliest thing they remember?
 Include your dog in the video.

 48. Work on some financial planning in case of emergency.
-Include your dog in the worst case scenario.
+Include your dog in the worst-case scenario.
+Go through ways to save money having a dog.

 49. Make a special recipe from your Grandma.